 F11 + 2 digits - delay before entering the program mode.
 This is set to 10 seconds by default.
 You can change it into 01 to 99 seconds.

-Mind that if you set the delay timing to 15 to 99 seconds, you will have to make an activating
+Mind that if the delay timing is set to 60 to 99 seconds, you will have to hold